jprichardson/node-fs-extra/README.md

 var fs = require('fs-extra')

 var file = '/tmp/this/path/does/not/exist/file.txt'
-fs.ensureFile(file, function(err) {
+fs.ensureFile(file, function (err) {
   console.log(err) // => null
-  //file has now been created, including the directory it is to be placed in })
+  // file has now been created, including the directory it is to be placed in })
 ```